Graph Neural Networks with convolutional ARMA filters

 \section{Introduction}

-Graph Neural Networks (GNNs) are a class of models lying at the intersection between deep learning and methods for structured data, which perform inference on discrete objects (nodes) by accounting for arbitrary relationships (edges) among them~\cite{battaglia2018relational}.
-A GNN combines node features within local neighborhoods on the graph to learn node representations that can be directly mapped into categorical labels or real values~\cite{scarselli2009graph,klicpera2019predict}, or combined to generate graph embeddings for graph classification and regression~\cite{perozzi2014deepwalk,duvenaud2015convolutional,yang2016revisiting,hamilton2017inductive,bacciu2018contextual}.
+Graph Neural Networks (GNNs) are a class of models lying at the intersection between deep learning and methods for structured data, which perform inference on discrete objects (nodes) by accounting for arbitrary relationships (edges) among them~\cite{bronstein2017geometric, battaglia2018relational}.
+A GNN combines node features within local neighborhoods on the graph to learn node representations that can be directly mapped into categorical labels or real values~\cite{scarselli2009graph,klicpera2019predict}, or combined to generate graph embeddings for graph classification and regression~\cite{perozzi2014deepwalk, duvenaud2015convolutional, yang2016revisiting, hamilton2017inductive, bacciu2018contextual}.

-Of particular interest for this work are those GNNs that implement a convolution operation in the spectral domain with a nonlinear trainable filter~\cite{bruna2013spectral,henaff2015deep}, which selectively amplifies the graph Fourier coefficients of the graph signal (an instance of the node features) and then maps the node features in a new space.
+The focus of this work is on GNNs that implement a convolution in the spectral domain with a non-linear trainable filter~\cite{bruna2013spectral, henaff2015deep}.
+Such a filter selectively shrinks or amplifies the Fourier coefficients of the graph signal (an instance of the node features) and then maps the node features to a new space.
 To avoid the expensive spectral decomposition and projection in the frequency domain, state-of-the-art GNNs implement graph filters as low-order polynomials that are learned directly in the node domain~\cite{defferrard2016convolutional,kipf2016semi,kipf2016variational}.
-Polynomial filters have a finite impulse response and realize a weighted moving average filtering of graph signals on local node neighbourhoods~\cite{tremblay2018design}, thus allowing for fast distributed implementations based on Chebyshev polynomials and Lanczos iterations~\cite{susnjara2015accelerated,defferrard2016convolutional,liao2018lanczos}.
-Polynomial filters have limited modeling capabilities~\cite{isufi2016autoregressive}.
-Moreover, due to their smoothness, polynomial filters cannot model sharp changes in the frequency response~\cite{tremblay2018design}.
+Polynomial filters have a finite impulse response and perform a weighted moving average filtering of graph signals on local node neighborhoods~\cite{tremblay2018design}, allowing for fast distributed implementations such as those based on Chebyshev polynomials and Lanczos iterations~\cite{susnjara2015accelerated, defferrard2016convolutional, liao2018lanczos}.
+Polynomial filters have limited modeling capabilities~\cite{isufi2016autoregressive} and, due to their smoothness, cannot model sharp changes in the frequency response~\cite{tremblay2018design}.
 Crucially, polynomials with high degree are necessary to reach high-order neighborhoods, but they tend to be more computationally expensive and, most importantly, overfit the training data making the model sensitive to changes in the graph signal or the underlying graph structure.
-A more versatile class of filters is the family of Auto-Regressive Moving Average filters (ARMA) that provide a larger variety of frequency responses and can account for higher-order neighborhoods compared to polynomial filters with the same number of parameters.
+A more versatile class of filters is the family of Auto-Regressive Moving Average filters (ARMA)~\cite{narang2013signal}, which offer a larger variety of frequency responses and can account for higher-order neighborhoods compared to polynomial filters with the same number of parameters.